Moroccan Journalist Detained On Espionage And Rape Charges - UrduPoint

 The journalist has since been repeatedly questioned by the judicial police.

 "I have never been and never will be in the service of a foreign power...
-I am neither a spy nor in the pay of another country as an agent," Radi said, describing the accusations against him as "ridiculous".
+I am neither a spy nor in the pay of another country as an agent," he said.

+Shortly before his hearing on Thursday, Radi's supporters released a video in which he dismissed the latest accusation as "ridiculous" and a form of revenge following the Amnesty report.

+"Journalists who criticise the security approach in Morocco are the most vulnerable to reprisals," he said.

 In March, the 33-year-old activist was sentenced to a four-month suspended prison sentence for criticising a judge.